raquelredo/raquelredo.github.io_site/portfolio/index.md

 author_profile: true
 comments: false
 ---
-The following projects have been done on my own or while doing some DS Courses.
+These are some of the projects that I have been coding on my own or while doing some DS Courses.
 You can access each individual coding just by clicking any of them.

 <div class="grid__wrapper">